 - Buffy looking in the book at what hyena possession leads to.

 - The Scoobies realising the pack will go to Xander, and Willow is alone with him.

-- Perverted Sniffing: Xander sniffs Buffy's hair early in the episode and then again during the attmpted rape.
+- Perverted Sniffing: Xander sniffs Buffy's hair early in the episode and then again during the attempted rape.

 - Self-Disposing Villain: Downplayed.
-The villain is eaten by a hyena by Buffy throwing him into the hyena cage.
+The villain is eaten by a hyena after Buffy throws him into the hyena cage.

 - Shout-Out: Buffy refers to the hyena-possessed bullies as the "winged monkeys".

-- Talking Your Way Out: Hyena!Xander tries talking Willow into letting him out of the book cage; fortunately Willow isn't as naive as she acts.
+- Talking Your Way Out: Hyena possessed !Xander tries talking Willow into letting him out of the book cage; fortunately Willow isn't as naïve as she acts.

 - Teens Are Monsters:

 Giles: Buffy, boys can be cruel.
 They tease.
 They prey on the weak.
 It's a natural teen behavior pattern.

 - Kyle, Tor, Heidi and Rhonda are already mean prior to the possession.

 - Also discussed when Giles doesn't initially believe there's anything preternatural about Xander's change of attitude:

 - Took a Level in Jerkass: Xander quickly goes from goofy jokester to sadistic asshole in this episode.
 In his defence however, he was possessed, and thus not fully in control of his actions.

 - Waxing Lyrical: Buffy’s line "You know, you're right!
 Suddenly the animals look shiny and new") is a quote from Madonna's "Like a Virgin".